Tacos al Pastor

 Fresh catch of the day at Cafe de Olla

 At Los Muertos Beach, I had fresh dorado on Valentine’s Day at The Blue Shrimp.
 I decided to splurge and celebrate my aloneness, surrounded by giant LOVE letters on the sand.
-Because even when you’re solo, beachside dining makes everything taste better and the food doesn’t need the help — it’s done well — plus the view doesn’t hurt.
-You have to try it at least once. 📍 Romantic Zone· Cash or card · Google Map
+Because even when you’re solo dining on the sand makes everything better.
+Their food doesn’t need the help — it’s done well — and the view doesn’t hurt.
+You have to try it at least once.
+Romantic Zone· Cash or card · Google Map

 Sometimes you end up ordering food in Puerto Vallarta during a summer rain because you have two huge blisters on your feet and the Uber Eats driver deserves a good tip.
-We ended up with cashew chicken from Siam Cocina Thai and oh my my it was incredible.
+We ended up with cashew chicken from Siam Cocina Thai and it was incredible.
 If you can, try to make it in to the actual restaurant in the Romantic Zone.
 It’s the kind of unexpected gem that makes Puerto Vallarta’s food scene endlessly surprising.
-But in a pinch — they deliver when the weather has other ideas. 📍 Romantic Zone · Cash or card · Google Map
+But in a pinch — they deliver when the weather has other ideas.
+Romantic Zone· Cash or card · Google Map

 a plate of nachos on the table overlooking the ocean in Puerto Vallarta, Mexico

-Panchos Takos may not know how to spell tacos — they do it with a “k” instead of a “c” — but they absolutely know how to make them.
-The al pastor is life changing.
-You will have a new found appreciation for it when you see the huge trompo of pork spinning quietly just waiting to fill a tortilla for the most delectable bite of food there is.
+Panchos Takos may not know how to spell tacos, jajaja — but they absolutely know how to make them.
+Their al pastor is life changing.
+You’ll have a new found appreciation for pork when you see the huge trompo spinning quietly just waiting to fill a tortilla for a delectable bite of taco.
 Don’t skip the salsas — they are exceptional — try every one of them.
-Yes there’s usually a line at Panchos but just get in it. 📍 Romantic Zone· Cash or card · Google Map
+Yes there’s usually a line at Panchos but just get in it because in my opinion these are the best tacos in Puerto Vallarta.
+Romantic Zone · Cash or card · Google Map

-Tucked away under two huge ficus trees, Marisma Tacos serves tacos with homemade tortillas and sauces that will make you wonder why you ever ate anywhere else.
+Tucked away under two huge ficus trees, Marisma Tacos serves the best fish tacos in Puerto Vallarta with homemade tortillas and sauces that will make you wonder why you ever ate anywhere else.
 I’m not joking — I could eat here every day.
-The setting alone is worth finding.
-Even on rainy days there’s just enough room to not get wet.
-Try the expertly battered fish or shrimp tacos and you won’t be sorry. 📍 Romantic Zone · Cash only · Google Map
+The setting alone is worth finding and even on rainy days there’s enough room to not get wet.
+Try the expertly battered fish or shrimp tacos and you won’t be sorry.
+Romantic Zone · Cash only · Google Map

 fish tacos at Marisma Tacos Puerto Vallarta